-Hyun-Joong (Daniel) Kim is an associate in the intellectual property litigation group focusing on patent matters and has represented clients in various technical fields, including semiconductors, software, automotive technology, LED displays, life sciences, biotechnology, and medical devices.
+Hyun-Joong (Daniel) Kim is an associate in the intellectual property litigation group focusing on patent matters and has represented clients in various technical fields, including semiconductors, software, automation systems, automotive technology, LED displays, life sciences, biotechnology, and medical devices.
 Daniel has litigated patent cases in a number of jurisdictions, including various federal district courts, the Court of Appeals for the Federal Circuit, and United States International Trade Commission.
 Daniel has experiences at all stages of litigation, from pre-suit investigation through trial and appeal, including claim construction proceedings, managing fact and expert discovery, taking and defending depositions, motion practice, and representing a witness at trial.

 Daniel earned his B.S.E. degree from Duke University with dual majors in Biomedical and Electrical Engineering, where he worked as a researcher in Biomedical Interferometry and Optical Spectroscopy (BIOS) Research Group with particular focuses on spectroscopy and signals.
 Daniel received his law degree from New York University School of Law.